Anthony-T-N/Smart_Scan_Pattern_Extractor-URL_Builder/README.md

 Version 2

-- CURL
+- Employs [CURL](https://curl.se/) to download a temporary copy of "server.ini" called "temp.ini".
-- Download tempoary copy of server.ini, comments out [server] section.
+- A copy of "temp.ini" is made with the [Server] section commented out as instructed on step 10 in Trend Micro's [instructions](https://success.trendmicro.com/solution/000243463-Performing-a-manual-pattern-update-for-an-OfficeScan-Apex-One-server).
 - Creates the directory location and folders.
 Renames root folder with current date.

 Usage Overview